 Chemotherapy is a cancer treatment using drugs.
 There are two primary types of chemotherapy drugs: those that kill cancer cells and those that prevent cancer cells from reproducing.

 Chemotherapy drugs can be taken in pill form or through injection into a vein or muscle.

-The INI, in conjunction with Illinois Cancer Care, will soon offer Optune treatment in the care of patients with GBM.
 By way of low intensity electric fields, Optune has shown extended survival by approximately 5 months when added to standard of care radiation and temozolomide chemotherapy.
 Adhesive patches are attached to the head and no toxic chemicals are introduced into the body thus limiting side effects.
 Our patients are able to carry on normal activities while at the same time effectively treating GBM after surgery.